Cobridge Communications

-Acquisitions
+History and acquisitions

 On October 22, 2010, Charter Communications announced completion of the sale of cable systems serving approximately 65,000 customers in seven states to Cobridge Communications, LLC.
 The 36 head ends acquired by Cobridge are located in Alabama, Arkansas, Georgia, Louisiana, Missouri, Ohio and Texas.
 As a result of this sale, Charter no longer operates in Arkansas and Ohio.

 Fidelity Communications Merger

 In May 2012, Cobridge had all of its markets bought by Fidelity Communications.
 All of the Cobridge customers went through a transition to Fidelity Communications and the Cobridge brand is now defunct.